Linda Birnbaum, Ami Zota, and Host Steve Heilig

 Host Steve Heilig

-Steve is a longtime senior research associate with Commonweal, a co-founding director of the Commonweal Collaborative on Health and the Environment, a host of dialogues for the New School, and in other programs originating at or founded at Commonweal.
+Steve is a longtime senior research associate with Commonweal, a co-founder of the Commonweal Collaborative for Health and Environment, a host of dialogues for the New School, and in other programs originating at or founded at Commonweal.
 Trained at five University of California campuses in public health, medical ethics, addiction medicine, economics, environmental sciences, and other disciplines, his other work includes positions at the San Francisco Medical Society, California Pacific Medical Center, and as co-editor of the Cambridge Quarterly of Healthcare Ethics.
 He has served on many nonprofit boards and appointed commissions, and is a trained hospice worker.
 He is a widely published essayist and book and music critic for the San Francisco Chronicle, Huffington Post, and many other publications.